aws-lite/aws-lite/plugins/cloudformation/readme.md

 Properties:
 - **`ExportName` (string) [required]**
-  - Name of the exported value
+  - Name of the exported output value; results will be stacks that are importing this value
 - **`NextToken` (string)**
   - Pagination cursor token to be used if `NextToken` was returned in a previous response
 - **`paginate` (boolean, string)**